 The following rooms have dormer (slanted ceilings and/or walls) and may not accommodate a loft.
 We suggest that the student wait until they have a chance to evaluate the space within the room and discuss lofting and room configuration options with their roommate(s) prior to ordering a loft.
 Those rooms listed below in BOLD definitely will not accommodate a loft:

-NOTE: Biddle, Read and Johnson Halls have desks with shelves that do not fit under a loft.
+NOTE: Biddle, Read, and Johnson Halls have desks with shelves that do not fit under a loft.
 This limits room arrangement options.

 In Brown, Crawford, Mackinnon, and Pickering, quads will not accommodate a loft in the sleeping room.
 Doubles may be limited to lofting depending on room dimensions.

-Some of the south green "mod style" buildings (buildings other than those listed above or suite style buildings) also have desks with shelves that do not fit under a loft.
+South green "mod style" buildings (buildings other than those listed above or suite style buildings) also have desks with shelves that do not fit under a loft.
 This limits room arrangement options.

 Each room is equipped with a combination refrigerator / freezer and microwave.
-This convenience makes late-night snacks much easier and safer than the traditional (and forbidden) hot plate.
+This convenience makes late-night snacks much easier and safer than the traditional (and prohibited) hot plate.
 Please know that the electrical capacity is limited, so adding an additional refrigerator unit is not permitted.